 The Fund is exposed to daily cash redemptions of redeemable units.
-It primarily holds investments that are traded in an active market and can be readily disposed of.
+It therefore primarily holds investments that are traded in an active market and can be readily realisable as they are listed on U.S. stock exchanges.

 The Fund may, from time to time, invest in derivative contracts traded over the counter, which are not traded in an organised market and may be illiquid.
 As a result, the Fund may not be able to quickly liquidate its investments in these instruments at an amount close to their fair value to meet its liquidity requirements or to respond to specific events such as deterioration in the creditworthiness of any particular issuer or counterparty.